supro200/netsql/README.md

 Optional:

-> *--no-connect* - Run without connecting to network devices, processes the command output already collected.
+> *--no-connect*, *-nc* - Run without connecting to network devices, processes the command output already collected.
 >                This is useful after you run a query, already got output, and then need to query on different fields or conditions; or don't have access to network devices.
 >                Considerably improves query processing time, as it simply processes text files.
 >